 But what is it?
 And how does it work?

 At its most basic, private health insurance pays out for private treatment if you fall ill.

 What does private health insurance include and exclude?

 What you are covered for depends on your provider, but there are some elements usually included in most policies.
 Elements with a ✓ are covered as standard and those marked with a ✘ are usually excluded.

 Most policies cover the costs of inpatient treatment (where you need a hospital bed for the day or overnight), including tests and surgery.

-Outpatient treatment (where you see a consultant or have diagnosis tests) is covered under many policies but the amount you can claim for may be capped.
+Outpatient treatment (where you see a consultant or tests or scans to help diagnose conditions) is covered under many policies but the amount you can claim for may be capped.

 ✓ Hospital accommodation and nursing care